10kH/LOGIC/README.md

 #### `data/raw_data/`:
 This subfolder includes:
-- The original VAST dataset from Emily Allaway's zero-shot stance repository [https://github.com/emilyallaway/zero-shot-stance].
+- The original VAST dataset from https://github.com/emilyallaway/zero-shot-stance.

 #### `data/`:
 This folder includes: